Swueu/Drowsiness-Detection/README.md

-# Drowsiness-Detection
+# 🚨 Drowsiness Detection System

-A real-time drowsiness detection system using Python, OpenCV, and computer vision techniques.
-The system detects face and eye movements via webcam and triggers a custom alarm when prolonged eye closure is detected.
-Designed for applications like driver safety and fatigue monitoring.
+A real-time drowsiness detection system built using Python and OpenCV.
+This project monitors eye movements through a webcam and triggers an alarm when the user appears sleepy.

+---

+## 📌 Features
+- Real-time face and eye detection
+- Detects prolonged eye closure
+- Triggers custom alarm sound (alarm.wav)
+- Simple and lightweight system
+- Useful for driver safety and fatigue detection

+---

+## 🛠️ Technologies Used
+- Python
+- OpenCV
+- Computer Vision
+- Haar Cascade Classifier

+---

+## 📂 Project Structure